We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - Is the app easy to use?

-- Does the provider offer the hardware options I need?
+- Does the provider offer the hardware options you need?

 All of the POS apps on this page will easily cover the first point.
 However, some are better suited to certain business models or setups than others.
-Square is a great choice for any business getting set up from scratch, while Lightspeed is ideal for growing retail businesses with barcoded products – although it won’t work as well for other kinds of stores or restaurants.
+Square is a great choice for any business getting set up from scratch, while Epos Now’s advanced inventory tools will suit bigger and more complex businesses.

 The easiest way to find your perfect POS app is to let us do it for you with our POS system comparison tool.
 You’ll receive bespoke, no-obligation quotes for your business’s POS system, all without the headache of endless hours of research (we’ve already done it!).